Gain an ice climbing perspective on avalanche skills and safety training with our AST 1 course for ice climbers.

 - Sweater or fleece jacket

 - Insulated jacket or vest.
 This is essential for staying warm while taking breaks or when the weather gets really cold.
-The Patagonia Down Fitz Roy jacket is a good example of a warm insulated jacket.

 - Waterproof jacket with hood and pants (Gore-Tex or nylon) A hardshell set up is essential when the weather turns really wet.
 Gore-Tex, H2NO or similar material works great.
-The Patagonia Torrentshell is a good example of a waterproof hardshell jacket.

 - Socks (wool outer, synthetic blend liner).
 A good pair of socks goes a long way to preventing blisters.